12-Step Programs Near Ohio

 The program also maintains that healing only comes when people with addictions surrender to a higher power.
-This higher power however doesn’t have to be the Christian version of God, it can be the community of the 12-step meetings, the universe, or a unique version of a higher power fit enough for your spirituality.
+This higher power however, doesn’t have to be the Christian version of God, it is the community of the 12-step meetings, the universe, or a unique version of a higher power fit enough for your spirituality.

 1. Honesty